rforge/copula/www/book/mini.md

 ## CRoNoS Winter Course

-The slides used for teaching the CRoNoS Winter Course on Copula-based modeling with R (London, 2017) can be downloaded [here](contents/slides.pdf).
+The slides used for teaching the CRoNoS Winter Course and Tutorial on Copula-based modeling with R (London, 2017) can be downloaded [here](contents/slides.pdf).

 A timetable can be found [here](contents/timetable.pdf).